Posts

 Posted in Types of Tires on August 1, 2025

-TRX and PAX Tires In the late 1970’s, the transition from bias ply tires to radials was more or less complete.
+TRX Tires By the late 1970’s, the transition from bias ply tires to radials was more or less complete.
 The typical aspect ratios were 80, 78, and 75, with 70 series considered low profile.
 It was known that the lower the aspect ratio, the better the handling, but the worse the ride.
-The […]
+The TRX was […]

 Bias vs Radial Tires: